ntlkk/portfolio/README.md

 # Portfolio
 # About me
+My name is Natalia Kluz.
+Half a year ago I have started to interest and study of software testing.
+My goal is to develop testing knowledge and technical skills.

 # Tools
   - [Postman](https://www.postman.com/) - Testing tool for REST API
+  - pgAdmin

 # Tech skills
   - SQL